Overview

 5. Once an Official Species List has been generated, download the template for the ESA Section 7 Determination Table and transfer all species and critical habitat listed on the Official Species List to the first column.
 You will complete other columns in this table as you progress through additional steps in this online project review process.
 Continue to Step 3b.

-6. If there are no listed species on the Official Species List, proceed to Step 5.
+6. If there are no listed species or critical habitat on the Official Species List, no further consultation is required.

 STEP 3b: ADDRESS NORTHERN LONG-EARED BAT (NLEB)